Water search for missing Sackville man continues in B.C. | CBC News

 Members of the Sunshine Coast Search and Rescue and Squamish Search and Rescue are assisting in the extensive search that began June 18 by water, land and air.

-They have recovered Hines's backpack, a shirt floating in the water and a pair of flip-flops.
+They recovered a shirt floating in the water that they believe belonged to Hines, as well as a pair of flip-flops.

-Hines was working at a campground resort in the area, said Whitby.
+Ramsey said she believes Hines is a "super strong swimmer" with some scuba diving experience.

-He went to Tantramar Regional High School and studied at Dalhousie University, according to his Facebook page.
+She doesn't know him well, she said.
+He's only been living at the campground for about 10 days and he worked nights, so she didn't see him often.